 The final comments should explain the panel decision, and ideally should help the proposers improve the proposal.
 The comments must be free of unnecessarily offensive remarks.
 Any comments that are cursory, unclear, or otherwise unhelpful to the proposers will be edited or omitted entirely in order to prevent counterproductive consequences.
 Proposers often complain that the comments are inaccurate, useless, too brief, or just plain wrong.
 Occasionally they ask for reconsideration of rejected proposals, on the grounds that the panel, judging from the comments, could not have read or understood the proposal.
 Proposers have usually invested considerable time and intellectual effort in writing the proposal and they deserve a thoughtful response.
 Therefore, we urge you to write comments that are on point and well thought out, particularly for rejected proposals.
 These should be in the format of strengths, weaknesses, reasonableness of resources, and additional comments.
 Do not go out of your way to find reasons for rejecting a proposal, however; if it was very good but simply less compelling than other proposals, just say that.

-After all proposals have been discussed, the PSS will generate from the database a provisional ranked list based on the grades.
+After all proposals have been discussed, the PSS will generate from the Web-Reviewer System a provisional ranked list based on the grades.
 Further discussion should then follow.
 At this time proposals may be re-ranked, taking into account the overall balance of the recommended scientific program, and resolving any duplications between highly graded proposals.
 Careful re-ranking is not necessary for proposals that are well below the cut-off line.
 The grades should not be altered during the ranking stage (in the end only the rank counts, and not the grade).

 Initially the panel should grade GO, SNAP, AR and Theory proposals together on the same 1 to 5 scale.
 That is, a GO proposal, a SNAP proposal, an AR proposal and a Theory proposal with the same grade should all have equal scientific importance.
 Using a consistent grading scale is important because all HST proposals are ultimately funded from one and the same source.
 For a Snap, AR or Theory proposal to be recommended for approval by a panel, those proposals need to be ranked above the GO orbit cutoff.